Dr David Richards

 Extension: (Streatham) 7483

-I am currently an MRC Career Development Fellow based in the Living Systems Institute at the University of Exeter.
+I am currently an MRC Career Development Fellow and a Turing Fellow based in the Living Systems Institute at the University of Exeter.
 My research uses a combination of mathematical modelling, computer simulation and experimental work to study various biological and medical processes, with particular focus on the immune system.
 This typically involves using a combination of time-lapse microscopy, dual-micropipette experiments, dynamical systems, reaction-diffusion equations, spatio-temporal modelling, numerical simulation and image analysis.
 Currently my group is working on the following projects:

 - Target shape dependence during phagocytosis